 So what does Tiraspol offer an everyday backpacker?
 Like an Ulster boxer, it punches above its weight.
 Here are just a dozen of my favourite things to see and do in the city.
 You’ll uncover a few more no doubt – I was pushed for time and I’m not claiming to be an expert at all – these are just my personal top 12 – for a cool guided tour of the city you can contact Timo at Tiraspol Hostel for more details.

 A bit of history in this river, which if you follow its path, you will see the geographical importance.
 The Nistru River runs through the country of Transnistria (hence the name), at times acts as the border to Moldova and slices its way triumphantally through Tiraspol.
 Hold on, Tiraspol, you ask?
-Oh, so in Polish it means “city by the river”, fairly apt.
+A city name with no real meaning, but the country Transdniestr means “land by the river” (I believe), fairly apt.
 Walk by the river and enjoy its swerving views.
 If you’re there in Summer you can drink and enjoy the relaxation of the green park and the blue park by the river.

 2. Tiraspol Theatre